msimonborg/phoenix-full-stack-work-sample/notes.md

 data refreshes every 5 seconds so you can track live changes and deployment progress.

 I was enjoying the project and this was my first time working with a GraphQL API so I challenged myself to learn how to do more than a basic query.
-As a new user of Fly.io there were a few features I thought of that I could implment which would be useful for developers managing their deployments.
-I spent an additional four to six hours implementing these features:
+As a new user of Fly.io there were a few features I thought of that I could implement which would be useful for developers managing their deployments.
+I spent an additional four to six hours learning the GraphQL API and implementing these features:

   * Scale VM size and count
   * Restart individual instances